joshpowlison/objprint/README.md

 Share info on your JS objects.
 Great for API test pages and the like.

+You can see it being used live with [Ferret](https://ferret.heybard.com/).

 # Setup

 1. Load in JS and CSS files.